What Is a Vet Assistant and What Do Vet Assistants Do?

 Become a Veterinary Technician or Technologist

-The American Veterinary Medical Association (AVMA) distinguishes between vet assistants and vet techs, stating that vet techs typically pursue two to four years of postsecondary education and have a greater scope of practice than vet assistants, giving support to veterinarians during complex surgical procedures and performing laboratory analyses to help diagnose medical conditions.
+The American Veterinary Medical Association (AVMA 2024) distinguishes between vet assistants and vet techs, stating that vet techs typically pursue two to four years of postsecondary education and have a greater scope of practice than vet assistants, giving support to veterinarians during complex surgical procedures and performing laboratory analyses to help diagnose medical conditions.

-Technicians generally have associate degrees, whereas technologists have bachelor’s degrees, and both are encouraged to seek veterinary technology programs accredited by the AVMA.
+Technicians generally have associate degrees, whereas technologists have bachelor’s degrees, and both are encouraged to seek out veterinary technology programs accredited by the AVMA.
 These programs feature courses such as mammalian anatomy & physiology, veterinary pathology, parasitology, animal nursing, diagnostic imaging, and research methods.
-After completing a qualifying program, prospective vet techs typically take the National Veterinary Technician National Examination (VTNE), a test administered by the American Association of Veterinary State Boards (AAVSB).
+After completing a qualifying program, prospective vet techs typically take the Veterinary Technician National Examination (VTNE), a test administered by the American Association of Veterinary State Boards (AAVSB).

 Additionally, depending on the region of practice, vet techs may have to become certified, licensed, or registered by the state.
 Here is a comprehensive guide to vet tech licensing and renewal by state.
 These credentials must be maintained with renewal applications and the fulfillment of continuing education (CE) requirements.